 - Download our PowerShell Deployment Script.

-- In your NinjaRMM dashboard, click on "Configuration" in the left-hand menu.
+- In your NinjaRMM dashboard, click on "Administration" in the left-hand menu.

 - Click on "Create New Script" in the upper right-hand area.